autarch/blog.urth.org/content/posts/2020-05-08-comparing-code-quality-meta-tools.md

 Here are the things we'll look at for each tool:

-  * <span style="font-size: 1.0625rem;">The language it's written in and how easy it is to install the tool.</span>
+* The language it's written in and how easy it is to install the tool.
 * Maturity and current status.
 * How to add individual hooks/plugins/programs to be run by the orchestrater.
 * What it ships with in terms of support for various code quality tools.
 * How to add support for new code quality tools.
 Do you have to write code, configuration, or both?
 * Speed of execution.
 Since in most scenarios with lots of files and code quality tools being run, this is mostly dominated by the meta tool's parallel execution capabilities.
 * Additional features like caching, support for incremental enforcement of linting, etc.

 ## Tidyall